mit-orcd/orcd-docs-edit/docs/recipes/intel.md

     /orcd/software/community/001/rocky8/intel/2024.2.1/mkl/2024.2
     ```

 === "CentOS 7 nodes"

-    If you use CentOS 7 nodes, log in to an appropriate head node first,
+    If you use CentOS 7 nodes, log in to an appropriate head node first:

     ```
     ssh <user>@orcd-vlogin003.mit.edu
     ```

-    Load the modules for intel compiler, intel MPI and MKL,
+    Load the modules for the Intel compiler, Intel MPI and MKL:

     ```
     module load intel/2018-01
     module load impi/2018-01
     module load mkl/2018-01
     ```

-    Check commands for intel compiler and MPI and environment variables for MKL are ready for use,
+    Check commands for the Intel compiler and MPI and environment variables for MKL are ready for use:

     ```
     $ which icc
     /home/software/intel/2018-01/bin/icc